-Professional journalists from The Globe and Mail and other media outlets, as well as Canadian journalism students, will take your ideas from the IMFTO Design Workshop and help you transform them into a news editorial for the Globe and Mail.
+Professional journalists from The Globe and Mail and other media outlets, as well as Canadian journalism students, will take youth’s ideas from the IMFTO Design Workshop and help transform them into a news editorial for the Globe and Mail.

 The Journalism Workshops have two parts, which must be completed together.
 There is limited enrollment of 34 youth participants.
 Sign up is first come, first served.

 Workshop Parts 1 & 2:

 Review our Children’s Online Privacy Protection Act policy.

 What is a news story?